Ethylene Glycol Toxicity

 Patients who ingest ethylene glycol may initially have few, if any, metabolic disturbances.
 Serum concentrations of ethylene glycol may be measured; however, at most health care facilities, these results are not available for 2 or more days.
 Thus, ethylene glycol concentrations are often not determined early enough to be useful in emergency treatment, though they should still be sent to confirm the diagnosis.

 For institutions that frequently treat ethylene glycol toxicity cases, in-hospital rapid laboratory confirmation may become cost-effective because of the institutional cost-benefit ratio evaluation that compares therapy with fomepizole, ethanol, and hemodialysis.
 Emergency departments located in larger metropolitan areas may negotiate availability of this test at regional clinical laboratories.
-It is important to check on this availability at your own clinical site.
+Clinicians should check on this availability at their own clinical site.

-The classic laboratory profile of ethylene glycol ingestion is an early osmolar gap (the ethylene glycol serves as an unmeasured osmole) that disappears as an anion gap metabolic acidosis develops (as the ethylene glycol is converted into its acidic derivatives).
-However, there is a wide range of normal osmolar gaps, and even patients with early presentations after consequential ethylene glycol ingestions may have a normal osmolar gap, so it should never be used to exclude toxicity.
+The classic laboratory profile of ethylene glycol ingestion is an early osmolar gap (the ethylene glycol serves as an unmeasured osmole) that disappears as an anion gap metabolic acidosis develops (as the ethylene glycol is converted into its acidic derivatives).[9]
+However, there is a wide range of normal osmolar gaps, and in patients who present early, even those with consequential ethylene glycol ingestions may have a normal osmolar gap, so it should never be used to exclude toxicity.[10]
 Listed below are laboratory tests that will be useful in the setting of ethylene glycol ingestion.

 Serum osmolality

-Because ethylene glycol concentrations are not reported in a clinically helpful or timely fashion in most institutions, ethylene glycol exposure level is often estimated through measurement of the serum osmolality.
-This estimate is obtained by sampling a set of electrolytes and other serum solutes (eg, sodium, blood urea nitrogen [BUN], creatinine, glucose) and calculating the expected osmolality in the patient's serum.
-A serum osmolality is then measured, and the difference between the measured and calculated osmolality (the osmolal gap) is determined.
+Because ethylene glycol concentrations are not reported in a clinically helpful or timely fashion in most institutions, ethylene glycol exposure level is often estimated through determination of the serum osmolal gap, which is the difference between the measured and the calculated osmolality of serum.

-The osmolal gap is determined by subtracting the calculated osmolality from the measured osmolality (osmol [measured] – osmol [calculated] = osmolal gap).
-The serum osmolality must be determined by freezing-point depression rather than by boiling point elevation.
+For the measured value, the serum osmolality must be determined by freezing-point depression rather than by boiling point elevation.
 This is because, with the boiling technique, the toxic alcohols are vaporized rapidly, and, thus, a falsely low or normal estimate of the osmolality is obtained.

-A normal osmolar gap can range from -14 to +10, and potentially toxic ethylene glycol ingestions can be hidden within an apparently normal osmolar gap.
-Additionally, as described above, the osmolar gap goes away as the ethylene glycol is metabolized.
-For these reasons, the osmolar gap should never be used to exclude ethylene glycol poisoning.
-Additionally, moderately elevated osmolar gaps (10-30) are common in sick patients with disease states unrelated to toxic alcohol poisoning, so osmolar gaps in this range are not necessarily indicative of poisoning.
-However, largely elevated osmolar gaps (greater than 40) are highly suggestive of toxic alcohol poisoning.
+The normal osmolal gap is less than 10 mOsm/L. Potentially toxic ethylene glycol ingestions can be hidden within an apparently normal osmolar gap.
+Additionally, as described above, the osmolal gap goes away as the ethylene glycol is metabolized.
+For these reasons, the osmolal gap should never be used to exclude ethylene glycol poisoning.
+Additionally, moderately elevated osmolal gaps (10-30) are common in sick patients with disease states unrelated to toxic alcohol poisoning, so gaps in this range are not necessarily indicative of poisoning.
+However, largely elevated osmolal gaps (greater than 40) are highly suggestive of toxic alcohol poisoning.

 Serum electrolyte levels are also useful later in the course of intoxication because they can reveal the presence of anion gap acidosis.
 This information may be important when determining the need for dialysis and other interventions.
 The goal of therapy, however, is to treat the patient before acidosis develops.